 Sex may trigger a UTI in women.
 This is because intercourse can move bacteria from the anal area to near the opening of the urethra.
 Women can lower their risk of infection by cleaning the genital area before any sexual activity, and by urinating afterward.

-Most UTIs are not serious.
-But if left untreated, the infection can spread to the kidneys and bloodstream and become life-threatening.
+Most UTIs aren’t serious.
+But if left untreated, the infection can spread up to the kidneys and bloodstream and become life-threatening.
 Kidney infections can lead to kidney damage and kidney scarring.

 The overuse or misuse of antibiotics is often the reason for antibiotic resistance.
 This can happen when the same antibiotic is prescribed over and over again for recurrent UTIs.
 Because of this risk, experts have been looking for ways to treat UTIs without antibiotics.

 So far, preliminary studies have been promising.
-Some research has shown that UTIs can be treated without traditional antibiotics by targeting a bacterium’s surface component for adhesion: FimH.
+Some research has shown that UTIs can be treated without traditional antibiotics by targeting E. coli’s surface component for adhesion, FimH.

 Typically, the urinary tract flushes away bacteria when you urinate.
 But according to researchers, FimH can cause E. coli to firmly attach to the cells in the urinary tract.
 And because of this tight grip, it’s hard for the body to naturally flush the bacteria from the urinary tract.

 Researchers are also currently testing immune-boosting drugs, which could help urinary tract cells become more resistant to infections.